 Essentials

-that helps you write, edit, validate and visualize SysML v2 models.
+that help you write, edit, validate and visualize SysML v2 models.

 Learn about:

-Visualization – Preview the model in diagram view
+- Visualization Features – Preview the model in diagram view

 package 'Part Tree Example' {